efflore/capsula/README.md

 **Capsula** - transform reusable markup, styles and behavior into powerful, reactive, and maintainable Web Components.

 `Capsula` is a base class for Web Components with reactive states and UI effects.
+Capsula is tiny, around 3kB gzipped JS code, of which unused functions can be tree-shaken by build tools.
+It uses [Cause & Effect](https://github.com/efflore/cause-effect) internally for state management with signals and [Pulse](https://github.com/efflore/pulse) for scheduled DOM updates.

 ## Key Features